 Emily Howard is the Director of SAND - the School At North Decatur.
-She came to us in 2011 as a teacher and has 14 years experience teaching preschool.
+She came to us in 2011 as a teacher and has over 15 years experience teaching preschool.
 Emily grew up in Atlanta but spent some time as an organic farmer and instructor at UMN in New Mexico.
 Emily has a B.A. in English and in History and loves the Reggio Emilia approach to education.
 Her own creativity, coupled with an enthusiasm for a Reggio-inspired approach to teaching, provides an exciting foundation for the programs at SAND.
 In her spare time, Emily quilts, raises chickens and loves gardening.

 Alfred has been a member of the North Decatur staff since October 1980.
 Alfred grew up in the city of Lithonia, Georgia along with seven other siblings.
 He has previously served as youth minister at The Druid Hills Church of God in Christ in Lithonia, and now serves as an assoiate minister and worship leader at The Temple of Faith Church of God in Christ in East Atlanta.
 He enjoys sharing the good news of Jesus Christ by giving of his Time, Talents and Treasures.